-A financial gift may not seem the most thrilling idea, but it is something your children will certainly be grateful for in the future.
+A financial gift for children at Christmas may not seem the most thrilling idea, but it is something your children will certainly be grateful for in the future.
 Considering the latest trend in sustainability, a financial gift to your child is something that will grow and leave them with more over the years.
 But what are the best financial gifts for your children?

 Though it may not seem a glamorous gift in your child or grandchild’s eyes, they will thank you later on in life.
 Children have an annualallowance of £3,600, just like any other earner.
 Helping them to save in their early years can give them a vital head start for the future.